Asking for a Letter of Recommendation: Some Do's and Do Not's

 Do Not: Ask to see the letter.
 All letters of recommendation are confidential.
-When submitting a paper copy of a letter of recommendation to the Office of Fellowships Advising, you should receive a copy of your letter in a sealed envelope that has been signed by your professor on the seal.
-If you have any questions about this, please ask a Fellowships Advisor.
+When submitting a paper copy of a letter of recommendation to the Office of Fellowships, Opportunities, and Undergraduate Research, you should receive a copy of your letter in a sealed envelope that has been signed by your professor on the seal.
+If you have any questions about this, please ask a Fellowships Advisor (email link).

 Do: Be very clear about rules for submitting letters of recommendation.
 Some national scholarships allow letter of recommendation writers to upload their letter into your online application.
 If this is the situation with your scholarship, oftentimes your recommender-of-choice will be sent a link by your online application showing them how to upload their letter.
 Be sure to follow up with your recommender-of-choice and make sure that they receive upload instructions (NOTE: For the Fulbright competition, if your language evaluator is also writing a letter of recommendation for you, you must register them in the Fulbright system using two different e-mails.
 Talk to a Fellowships Advisor if you have questions about this).
 Other competitions prefer that each letter writer submit an official signed letter on university/company letterhead.
 Be sure to ask the Fellowships Advisor any questions you may have about proper letter submission.